-To the average reader, these two creatures probably sound like the same person.
-By certain anatomical definitions in select cases, that's partially correct.
+To the layperson - these two creatures are the same and by some definitions - that's correct.

 So what's the difference?